A cluster realization of $U_q(\mathfrak{sl_n})$ from quantum character varieties: Quantum character varieties

 \section{Quantum character varieties}

-We now recall some elements of the theory of quantum character varieties as defined in \cite{FG06a}.
-Let $\wh S$ be a decorated surface --- that is, a topological surface $S$ with boundary $\partial S$, equipped with a finite collection of marked points $x_1,\ldots, x_r\in \partial S$ and punctures $p_1,\ldots, p_s$.
-In \cite{FG06a}, the moduli space $\mathcal{X}_{\wh S,PGL_m}$ of $PGL_m$-local systems on $S$ with reductions to Borel subgroups at each marked point $x_i$ and each puncture $p_i$, was defined and shown to admit the structure of a cluster $\mathcal{X}$-variety.
-In particular, suppose that~$T$ is an ideal triangulation of~$S$: recall that this means that all vertices of~$T$ are at either marked points or punctures.
-Then it was shown in \cite{FG06a} that for each such ideal triangulation, one can produce a cluster $\mathcal{X}$-chart on $\mathcal{X}_{\wh S,PGL_m}$.
-Moreover, the Poisson algebra of functions on such a chart admits a canonical quantization, whose construction we shall now recall.
+Let $\wh S$ be a decorated surface --- that is, a topological surface $S$ with non-empty boundary $\partial S$, equipped with a finite collection of marked points $x_1,\ldots, x_r\in \partial S$ and punctures $p_1,\ldots, p_s$.
+In~\cite{FG06a}, the moduli space $\Xc_{\wh S,PGL_m}$ of $PGL_m$-local systems on $S$ with reductions to Borel subgroups at each marked point $x_i$ and each puncture $p_i$, was defined and shown to admit the structure of a cluster $\Xc$-variety.
+In particular, suppose that~$T$ is an \emph{ideal triangulation} of~$\wh S$, that is all vertices of~$T$ are at either marked points or punctures; {\it e.g.} all ideal triangulations of a punctured disk with a pair of marked points on the boundary are drawn in Figure~\ref{fig-triangulations}.
+It was shown in~\cite{FG06a} that for each ideal triangulation, there exists a cluster $\Xc$-chart on $\Xc_{\wh S,PGL_m}$.
+We shall now recall the construction of such a chart together with its canonical quantization.

-The first step is to describe the quantum cluster $\mathcal{X}$-chart associated to a single triangle.
-To do this, consider a triangle $ABC$ given by the equation $x+y+z=m$, $x,y,z\ge0$ and intersect it with lines $x=p$, $y=p$, and $z=p$ for all $0 < p < m$, $p \in \Z$.
-The resulting picture is called the $m$-triangulation of the triangle~$ABC$.
-Let us now color the triangles of the $m$-triangulation in black and white, as in Figure~\ref{fig-triang} so that triangles adjacent to vertices $A$, $B$, or $C$ are black, and two triangles sharing an edge are of different color.
-We shall also orient the edges of white triangles counterclockwise.
+The first step is to describe the quantum cluster $\Xc$-chart associated to a single triangle.
+To do this, consider a triangle $ABC$ given by the equation $x+y+z=m$ in the octant $x,y,z\ge0$, and intersect it with planes $x=p$, $y=p$, and $z=p$ for all $0 < p < m$, $p \in \Z$.
+The resulting picture is called the \emph{$m$-triangulation} of the triangle~$ABC$.
+Let us now color the triangles of the $m$-triangulation in black and white as in Figure~\ref{fig-triang}, so that triangles adjacent to vertices $A$, $B$, or $C$ are black, and two triangles sharing an edge are of different color.
+Now, we orient the edges of white triangles counterclockwise.
 Finally, we connect the vertices of the $m$-triangulation lying on the same side of the triangle $ABC$ by dashed arrows in the clockwise direction.
 The resulting graph is shown in Figure~\ref{fig-triang}.
 Note that the vertices on the boundary of $ABC$ are depicted by squares.
 Throughout the text we will use square vertices for frozen variables.
 All dashed arrows will be of weight $\frac12$, that is a dashed arrow $v_i \to v_j$ denotes the commutation relation $X_iX_j = q^{-1}X_jX_i$.